Special Project created to pursue excellence in journalism.

 We aim to inspire and support quality journalism across all media platforms in Alaska to engage, inform, and empower Alaska citizens.

 We are looking for stories that increase public understanding of complex, underreported issues in Alaska.
 We encourage collaboration with local news organizations.
 A majority of the project team must be Alaska-based.

 Applications are accepted twice a year.
 The application deadline is midnight (AKST) February 1 and August 1.
 The maximum grant is $25,000.
-Grants cover out-of-pocket expenses such as travel, document collection, equipment rental and specific services such data analysis and editing.
+Grants cover out-of-pocket expenses such as travel, document collection, equipment rental, and specific services such as data analysis and editing.
 It is ACE-J policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original purpose.
 Second half grants are not guaranteed if projects are not completed by the agreed-upon deadline.

-Grantees are required to abide by the Society of Professional Journalists Code of Ethics and the National Press Photographers Association Code of Ethics.
+Ethics: Grantees are required to abide by the Society of Professional Journalists Code of Ethics and the National Press Photographers Association Code of Ethics.

 Review: The ACE-J grant application review committee will review and vote on all eligible proposals.
 Applicants will be notified by email of the status of the application four weeks after the application deadline has passed.

 Disclaimer of Liability: ACE-J’s mission is to assist journalists.
 ACE-J assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.

 To apply: Please click on the Grant Application button to create a profile and access the application online.

 Privacy: ACE-J takes the obligation to guard your story ideas seriously.
 We will not circulate them beyond our review committee.
 We also realize the contents of your proposal may contain sensitive information.
 If you are concerned about submitting details, please let us know.